openmaptiles/www.openmaptiles.org/docs/generate/custom-vector-from-shapefile-geojson.md

 ## Combine your vector tiles with OpenMapTiles
 After creating vector tiles, you can combine them with the standard OpenMapTiles layer in one map style.
 It can be done in the same way as in case of [raster tiles](/docs/raster/custom-raster/#prepare-map-style).

+## User-friendly software
+Alternatively, you can use commercial [map tiling software](https://www.maptiler.com/desktop/) with a user-friendly GUI to generate your vector data overlay.